rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 ##Change Log:##

+###2014-07-17###
+- Initial Changes for Soft Launch.
+After our meeting with Corey today, we've come up with a tentative plan on how we want to go about this quick launch.
+We're going to do a 'soft launch', which means more-or-less that we are launching the site, a very light version, without products for sale, but with a coming soon notice.
+To just start getting indexed, and have our site up.
+For this effect, we are going to start by hiding all of the additional categories, and associated products.
+We will also be removing the city/state pages for now.
+The city/state pages need some work, so those will be released after some more of those edits, and we will come up with a priority release.
+For now, I'm updating, and backing up so I can make the changes to the categories and products. (also, removing the search terms link).
+- I haven't updated this in a while.
+Today we met with Corey, and went over some SEO stuff.
+He is revising the keyword list, and I am making some edits for a "soft launch".

 ###2014-07-09###
 - Add to Cart and Checkout; Add Favicon; I fixed the "Checkout" button on the product page.
 This turned out to be a little more troublesome than I had hoped, but eventually I got it working.
 It adds the product to the cart and directs right to checkout.
 I'm going to do a push now, so this will include the favicon. noted in the README.
 I have to sync from the server as well.
 - The first thing from the list I looked into was the favicon.
 I made a quick one, we'll have to look into this more, but i made a couple fixes, and this shouldn't be much trouble.
 I have to sync with the server.
 But i'll be doing a push later anyway.